whitep4nth3r/thingoftheday/README.md

 ___

-## Running the application on your machine
+## Step 8: Run the application on your machine

 thingoftheday uses no frameworks and is powered by vanilla HTML, CSS and JavaScript!